A device-independent protocol for XOR oblivious transfer: Numerically bounding the cheating probabilities for Protocol

-\paragraph{Cheating Bob.} Bob never calls for a test if he is dishonest, since if he does so then he must either abort or perform a protocol perfectly secure against him.
-Hence we can consider only two families of measurement choices that dishonest Bob's box may perform --- one that is used if Bob sends Alice his box and she runs the test, and one that Bob uses himself in the subroutine running Protocol~\ref{prot:XOTMS}.
-Since Alice is honest, she uses the same measurements in both situations, although Bob could have preprogrammed what measurement is performed by Alice's box for a given input.
-We have used $a^A, b^A, x^A, y^A$ to denote the inputs and outputs when Alice runs the test; here we shall use $a, b, x, y$ to denote the variables when the Protocol~\ref{prot:XOTMS} subroutine is ran.
+Since Alice is honest, the possible measurements performed by her box are the same in both situations, although Bob could have preprogrammed what measurement is performed by Alice's box for a given input.
+We have used $a^A, b^A, x^A, y^A$ to denote the inputs and outputs when Alice runs the test; here we shall use $a, b, x, y$ to denote the variables when the Protocol~\ref{prot:XOTMS} subroutine is run.

 Let Alice and Bob's shared pure state be $\ket{\rho}$, and let $\rho = \kb{\rho}$.
 Let Alice's measurement operators on her system for input $a$ and output $x$ be denoted by ${\meas}_{x|a}$ and Bob's test measurement operators on his system for input $b^A$ and output $y^A$ be denoted by $N^\test_{y^A|b^A}$.
 The probability of outputs $x^A, y^A$ on inputs $a^A, b^A$ by Alice during the test is given by $\norm{\meas_{x^A|a^A}N^\test_{y^A|b^A}\ket{\rho}}_2 = \tr(\meas_{x^A|a^A}N^\test_{y^A|b^A}\rho)$, since we assumed the measurements are projective.
 Bob's cheating probability when Alice runs the test is just his probability of passing the test, since he can guess $x$ perfectly if he passes the test.
 Since honest Alice picks the testing inputs $a^A, b^A$ uniformly, Bob's probability of passing the test is given by